MicrosoftDocs/customer-insights/ci-docs/data-sources-single.md

   - customerInsights
 ---

-# Experience Customer Insights in 5 minutes
+# Experience Customer Insights in minutes

 Dynamics 365 Customer Insights provides ingestion of a single data source to get you up and running quickly.
 Provide your own data in a .csv file or choose sample data.

 ## Prerequisites

-- File must be a CSV file
+- File must be a CSV file with only letters, numbers, and _ in the file name
 - File must contain more than 100 rows and 5 columns
 - File must include at least one column of each data category:
   - Identity: Customer number, email, SSN